A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Target and observations

 A significant mass outside of the cluster was first suspected due to difficulties in reproducing the strongly lensed multiple images in MACS0600.
 We therefore obtained optical imaging with the \textit{Gemini-North} telescope (\textit{Gemini-N}) and indeed find a prominent overdensity of cluster galaxies north-east of the RELICS field-of-view (see Fig.~\ref{fig:crit-curves}).
 Initial estimates, based on galaxy velocity dispersions (see section~\ref{sec:extended}) suggest that this structure might even be more massive than the HST-observed part of MACS0600.
 We therefore dub this cluster the `Anglerfish cluster', since analogous to the deep-sea creature, we have been observing only part of it all this time, thereby missing the other, perhaps larger part.
 From here on, we will refer to the new structure in the north-east as the `eastern' part of the cluster, the southern part of MACS0600 (formerly its center) as the `southern' structure and the structure north of it as the `western' clump, as shown in Fig.~\ref{fig:crit-curves}.

 The following sections describe the observations used in this study: Our \textit{Gemini-N} observations in section~\ref{sec:gemini}, recent JWST imaging of the southern clump in section~\ref{sec:JWST}, the RELICS data set in section~\ref{sec:RELICS}, and additional ancillary spectroscopy, ground-based imaging, X-ray and sub-millimeter observations in sections~\ref{sec:DEIMOS} and~\ref{sec:ancillary}.
-The relative positions and coverages of the various data sets used here are shown in Fig.~\ref{fig:fields}.
+The relative positions and coverages of the various data sets used here are shown in Fig.~\ref{fig:fields} and an overview of the observations is given in Tab.~\ref{tab:observations}.